dennisgranasen/cyanidebowl/README.md

 ## Donations

 If you like my work, you may buy me a coffee if we meet in person or [online](https://buymeacoffee.com/naytsyrhc).

+## Other work

+If you are not only playing Blood Bowl online with BB3 but also attend tournaments, you might like my Scoreboard and Clock for Blood Bowl [bbclock](https://bbclock.warp-scores.net).